filip-swinarski/contratiempo/content/static-content.md

 with the oldest flamenco center in Poland - Studio Flamenco in Warsaw, she cooperated also with Studio Flamenco in Lodz and Teatr Tańca Nie Tylko Flamenco (Not Only Flamenco Dance Theatre) in Warsaw.
 Now she teaches dance technique, playing castanets and choreography in Studio Flamenco in Warsaw.
-Her adventure with flamenco started under supervision of Marta Dębska, who is her teacher for many years now.
-Dominika Kupniewska studies for many years also in Seville, under Alcia Marquez, manuel Betenzos, Pilar Ortega and Isabel Bayon.
+Dominika Kupniewska has been studying for many years also in Seville, under Alcia Marquez, Manuel Betenzos, Pilar Ortega and Isabel Bayon.
 Since 2004 she contributes the Contratiempo band, with which she took part in many cultural events and concerts.
 She started to cooperate with National Philharmonic in 2009.

 __ES__